palmchou/ConGD-Baseline-Method/README.md

 If you use this code in your research, please cite the following two papers:

 **MFSK feature:**
-Jun Wan, Guogong Guo, Stan Z. Li, "Explore Efficient Local Features form RGB-D Data for One-shot Learning Gesture Recognition", IEEE TPAMI, 2015 (accepted)
+Jun Wan, Guogong Guo, Stan Z. Li, "Explore Efficient Local Features form RGB-D Data for One-shot Learning Gesture Recognition", in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 38, no. 8, pp. 1626-1639, 2016.

 **ConGD result:**
 Jun Wan, Yibing Zhao, Shuai Zhou, Isabelle Guyon, Sergio Escalera and Stan Z. Li, "ChaLearn Looking at People RGB-D Isolated and Continuous Datasets for Gesture Recognition", CVPR workshop, 2016.